grahamgilbert/vagrant-puppetmaster/README.md

 vagrant-puppetmaster
 ====================

+# I am looking for a new maintainer for this.
+I now use Docker for my test environments, so haven't used this for over a year.
+No further updates will be made by me.

 This is a Vagrantfile for running a testing setup for Puppet.
 It includes a Puppet Master, Puppet Dashboard and PuppetDB.
 No idea what Vagrant is?

 - Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)